We are honored to be the recipient of numerous awards in recognition of excellence in programming and leadership, including:

 Newsweek Magazine’s “150 Fearless Women”

-In 2012, Newsweek magazine named Tahirih’s Executive Director Layli Miller-Muro as one of “150 Fearless Women – Women Who Shake the World.”
+In 2012, Newsweek magazine named Layli Miller-Muro, Tahirih’s Founder and Senior Advisor to the CEO, as one of “150 Fearless Women – Women Who Shake the World.”
 Newsweek described the women of the list as “starting revolutions, opening schools, and fostering a brave new generation.
 From Detroit to Kabul, these women are making their voices heard.”
 Layli was recognized both for her work with Tahirih Justice Center and her role in the precedent-setting asylum case of Fauziya Kassindja.

 Award for Excellence in Nonprofit Management

 In June 2007, Tahirih Justice Center won the Washington Post Award for Excellence in Nonprofit Management, a prestigious award that judges candidates in the areas of fiscal management, information and communication, organizational development, people development, planning, resource development, risk management, and use of technology.
 The award selection committee noted several outstanding management best-practices, in particular, Tahirih’s extensive use of donated professional services to maximize the impact on women and girls.

 Additional Recognition in Leadership